 Every Seam On The Beam

 Clothing that fits well all over, will make the outfit look good even if it is just a casual t-shirt and jeans look.
 Finding things that fit well, may be a problem the larger you are, and also because of the variety of proportions of larger ladies.
 Shoulders are an area to pay careful attention to since a lady's shoulders may be narrow relative to their torso, or else may be broad.
 If the seams for the shoulders are down at your elbows, or only half way across your shoulders, then it ruins the look of a nice top or dress.
-If you have trouble finding tops and dresses that will fit both torso and shoulders well, then separate items of clothing used together will help.
-A cardigan, shrug, cropped light-weight jacket, worn with a sleeveless top or dress, may give that excellent fit that you desire.
-Alternatively, a top or dress that does not have seams over the shoulders, such as raglan or batwing sleeves.
+If you have trouble finding tops and dresses that will fit both torso and shoulders well, then try something that does not have seams over the shoulders, such as raglan or batwing sleeves.

 Close Fitting, Not Tight

 To paraphrase a Mae West quote, clothing should be close fitting enough to show that the wearer is a woman, but loose enough to show that she is a lady.
-Tight, clinging clothes do not often look good (and are not favoured by many ladies anyway), but the alternative should not be to go to the opposite extreme of bagginess.
+Tight, clinging clothes do not usually look good, but the alternative should not be to go to the opposite extreme of bagginess.
 If you choose materials that flow gently around your curves, and have a bit of stretch to avoid any tight spot as you move, or sit down, then you can look feminine and smart.
 Looser flowing clothes can work well too, just as long as they are not hiding your entire shape.
 Popular attempts to hide a large bust under baggy blouses and shirts, only succeed in making you look larger all over and shapeless too.
 As dark colours tend to hide shape, a top-heavy lady may benefit from wearing a dark top that is reasonably form fitting, and a light coloured skirt or pair of pants?
 That would show off her curves in a subtle, fairly conservative way, rather than trying to hide too much.

 Colours & Patterns